The HyperTexts

 fled.
 The poet "promises" to migrate too, but realizes this is unlikely if not

-In the third stanza, the poet suggests a personal plight
+impossible.
+In the third stanza, the poet describes a personal plight similar to

-similar to that of a bird who failed to migrate before bad weather makes
+that of a bird who failed to migrate before bad weather made

 migration impossible.